huynguy-db/arcion-docs/content/docs/sources/source-setup/amazon-rds/postgresql.md

 You can specify as many slots as you want in this format.

 #### Log reader type

+{{< hint "warning" >}}
+**Caution:** From versions 23.03.31 and later, `log-reader-type` is deprecated.
+Avoid specifying this parameter.
+{{< /hint >}}
 From versions 23.03.01.12 and later, the value of `log-reader-type` defaults to `STREAM`.
 If you choose `STREAM`, Replicant captures CDC data through `PgReplicationStream`.
 If you choose `SQL`, RDS for PostgreSQL server periodically receives SQL statements for CDC data extraction.

-{{< hint "warning" >}}
-**Important:** From versions 23.03.31 and later, `log-reader-type` is deprecated.
-Avoid specifying this parameter.
-{{< /hint >}}
 {{< /tab >}}

 {{< tab "Fetch credentials from AWS Secrets Manager" >}}